shionhonda/hippocampus-garden/content/blog/incremental_build/index.md

 ---
-title: Small Tips for Gatsby Incremental Builds on Netlify
+title: Tiny Tips for Gatsby Incremental Builds on Netlify
 date: "2020-05-16T23:12:03.284Z"
-description: "Have you got an error when enabling Gatsby incremental builds on Netlify?
+description: "Stuck in an error when enabling Gatsby incremental builds on Netlify?
 This post might help it."
 featuredImage: incremental_build/ogp.jpg
 ---